SalomePlatform/adao/doc/en/theory.rst

 sufficiently regular and differentiable, and are not able to capture global properties of the minimization problem, for example: global minimum, set of equivalent solutions due to over-parametrization, multiple local minima, etc.
-**A way to extend estimation possibilities is then to use a whole range of optimizers, allowing global minimization, various robust search properties, etc**.
+**An approach to extend estimation possibilities is then to use a whole range of optimizers, allowing global minimization, various robust search properties, etc**.
 There is a lot of minimizing methods, such as stochastic ones, evolutionary ones, heuristics and meta-heuristics for real-valued problems,